9 Normality Assumption

 \[\begin{align*} \frac{\hat{\mathbf{e}}'\hat{\mathbf{e}}}{\sigma^2} &= \frac{\mathbf{y}' (\mathbf{I}- \mathbf{H}) \mathbf{y}}{\sigma^2} && \text{since $\hat{\mathbf{e}}'\hat{\mathbf{e}} = \mathbf{y}' (\mathbf{I}- \mathbf{H}) \mathbf{y}$} \\ &= \frac{\mathbf{e}' (\mathbf{I}- \mathbf{H}) \mathbf{e}}{\sigma^2} && \text{since $\mathbf{e}' (\mathbf{I}- \mathbf{H}) \mathbf{e}= \mathbf{y}' (\mathbf{I}- \mathbf{H}) \mathbf{y}$} \\ &= \frac{\mathbf{e}}{\sqrt{\sigma^2}}' (\mathbf{I}- \mathbf{H}) \frac{\mathbf{e}}{\sqrt{\sigma^2}} \\ \end{align*}\]

-To show this result, we will use the spectral decomposition of \(\mathbf{M}\), that is:
+To prove this, we use the spectral decomposition of \(\mathbf{M}\):

 \[ \mathbf{M}= \mathbf{V}\boldsymbol{\Sigma}\mathbf{V}' \]